Paul Guay

-Paul Francois Guay (born September 2, 1963 in Providence, Rhode Island) is a retired American professional ice hockey player.
-He is now an assistant coach for his high school's hockey team and is a captain in the Pawtucket Fire Department.
+Paul Francois Guay (born September 2, 1963) is an American former professional ice hockey player.
+He is now an assistant coach for his high school's hockey team and is a Battalion Chief for the Pawtucket Fire Department.
 He was inducted into the Rhode Island Hockey Hall of Fame in 2020.

 Amateur career

 Guay played high school hockey at Mount Saint Charles Academy, which has been known to boost many players up to the NHL.

 While at Providence College, Guay set the school's record for number of goals in a single-season by scoring 34 in 1982–1983.

 Paul played for the 1984 US Olympic team and scored one goal with the team.

 Professional career

 Guay was drafted by the Minnesota North Stars in the 1981 NHL Entry Draft.
 He made his NHL debut with the Philadelphia Flyers in the 1983–1984 season.
 Paul would go on to play 117 games in the NHL for the Flyers, Los Angeles Kings, Boston Bruins, and New York Islanders.